-Thanks to Another for suggesting our Name of the Day: Faye.
+Thanks to Another for suggesting our Baby Name of the Day: Fae.

-The alternate meaning is solidly spiritual.
-The Anglo-Norman fei meant faith, from the Latin fides.
+- The Anglo-Norman fei meant faith, from the Latin fides.
 The Middle English term was fai or fay.
-Even Shakespeare used fay to mean faith.
-Some contend that Fay/e is simply another variant of Faith.
-The third century Saint Faith of Gaul is also called Fides, Foy and yup, Fay.
+Even Shakespeare used fay to mean faith – which makes her a cousin to word name Faith.
+The third century Saint Faith of Gaul is also called Fides, Foy, and yup, Fay.

-Today, Faye conjures up the silver screen.
-First there’s Fay Wray, the actress best known for portraying Ann Darrow, the damsel toted up the Empire State building in 1933′s King Kong.
+Today, this mini name shimmers with silver screen glamor.
+My first thoughtis Fay Wray, the ingenue best known for being toted up the Empire State building in 1933′s King Kong.
 Then there’s the Oscar-winning actress Faye Dunaway.
 Liv Tyler played a fictional Faye in 1996′s That Thing You Do!
-The name is not quite a silver screen staple, but she’s appeared in credits throughout the 20th century and beyond.